 We recognize the reality of climate change and its impact on the planet.
 As a result, we are focused on doing the right things today so that our corporate interests do not come at the expense of the viability of life for the generations that follow.
 Although combating climate change requires a collective global response, Magna is determined to play its part in addressing this existential threat to our planet.
-We took a significant step in 2023 when we submitted our near-term and net-zero emission reduction targets for validation by the Science-Based Targets initiative ("SBTi").
+We took a significant step in 2023 when we submitted our near-term and net-zero emission reduction targets for validation by the Science Based Targets initiative ("SBTi").
+Magna has approved near and long-term science-based emission reduction targets with the SBTi, and the SBTi has verified Magna's net-zero science-based target by 2050.

-The details of Magna's SBTi net-zero commitment are outlined in Section 1.4 of this Sustainability Report.
+The details of Magna's net-zero commitment are outlined in Section 1.4 this Sustainability Report.